kissgyorgy/my-stars/README.md

 - [Sublimall](https://github.com/toxinu/Sublimall) - Synchronize your SublimeText configuration
 - [sublime-rst-completion](https://github.com/mgaitan/sublime-rst-completion) - Restructured Text snippets and code completion hotkeys for Sublime Text 2 and 3
 - [SublimeGit](https://github.com/SublimeGit/SublimeGit) - Git integration for Sublime Text 2 and 3
-- [NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
-A new sound of an old instrument.
 - [django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
 - [Flask-PageDown](https://github.com/miguelgrinberg/Flask-PageDown) - Implementation of StackOverflow's "PageDown" markdown editor for Flask and Flask-WTF.
 - [entityfk](https://github.com/infoscout/entityfk) - Django app that allows you to easily add a generic foreign key to a django model.